dv-bt/nanostructure-analysis/README.md

-# image-processing-scripts
+# nanostructure-analysis
-A collection of practice image processing scripts, using SEM pictures as test images.
+A collection of image processing scripts to analyse SEM images of nanostructures.

 ## Usage